sidchintamaneni/bpf-dev-env/README.md

 In the q-script you must append a new rule.
 Find the line that starts with `"net += -netdev user..."`.
 Then at the end of the line add the text ```"hostfwd=tcp::DOCKER_PORT-:QEMU_PORT"```

+## BPF Enabled
+This branch has BPF enabled.
+You can use `make libbpf` to build libbpf inside the docker container.
+You can use `make bpftool` to build bpftool inside the docker container.
+Both have a respective clean target to clean these.

+There is also a bpf-progs directory that has a make file to make building bpf programs easy.
+There is a naming scheme where programs of the form `*.kern.c` are built as BPF objects, while programs of the form `*.user.c` are built as user space programs.